Home / Events / Talk: "The Mary Rose" by Sally Tyrrell

 The Mary Rose was built in 1510 at the start of King Henry VIII's reign and was one of his favourite ships for 34 years, until it sank in 1545.
 King Henry is credited as the founding father of the Royal Navy and established an impressive fleet, with many vessels like the Mary Rose being built in his dockyard in Portsmouth.
 Henry VIII was an enthusiastic shipbuilder, whose pride in his "Army by Sea" would see his fleet grow from five at the start of his reign to 53 by the time of his death in 1547.
 While he may have had many ships, it is the Mary Rose that is remembered as his favourite.
 It is his establishment of the Royal Navy based in Portsmouth that has played such a significant role in England's history.

-We intend to organise a Club visit to the Mary Rose Museum including a guide at a later date (to be confirmed) so this talk is an ideal opportunity to understand the ship's place in history and to prepare yourselves for the wonderful experience of seeing the remains of the ship and the incredible artifacts that depict what life was like in Tudor times.
+We are organising a Club visit to the Mary Rose Museum including a guide on Monday 20th April (to be confirmed) so this talk is an ideal opportunity to understand the ship's place in history and to prepare yourselves for the wonderful experience of seeing the remains of the ship and the incredible artifacts that depict what life was like in Tudor times.

 The itinerary for the evening is: